jccuevas/cpp-docs.es-es/docs/standard-library/stack-class.md

 ### <a name="parameters"></a>Parámetros

+*right*<br/>
-*derecha* el contenedor del que la pila construida va a ser una copia.
+El contenedor del que la pila construida va a ser una copia.

 ### <a name="example"></a>Ejemplo